-We still have a few copies of our History Book.
-These make good Christmas gifts, we also have original copies of the centennial book, that were printed in 1971.
+We still have a few copies of our History Book. we also have original copies of the centennial book, that were printed in 1971.
 Once these are gone there will be no more originals.
 We have pictures of the old down town, (these are in a collage of eight photos), along with a copy of the front page of The Monitor dated 1928.
 This is of Santa Claus with a sack of toys on his back, we have them in 8×10 and 5×7 frames.
-These would make great Christmas decorations.
+These would make great decorations.
 Stop by the museum on Saturday and take a look.

 The annual Christmas Tour of Homes was a great success with approximately 100 people touring the homes.
 Thanks to all that toured the homes, also to Karlene Davis, Roy and Mary Jackson, Richard and Cheryl Omsby, Kent and Pam Hedgpeth for opening their homes.